-The theory is that over time, the regular routine becomes habitual.
+The theory is that over time, the regular daily routine becomes habitual.
 So, start small, form a habit, and then build it up if you still want to.

 How Tracking Can Help Target the Physical Act of the Habit: Don’t Break the Chain

 Finally, before we get onto habit tracking itself, I want to share a strategy introduced by Jerry Seinfeld.
 Known as Don’t Break the Chain, the concept is simple yet effective:

 The longer your chain of success, the harder it becomes to break.